James4Robin/racehorse/README.md

 Racehorse Smart Contracts is still debugging and improving.We still want to add some unique ideas to go in and make it look more interesting and appealing.

 About the game content:
 1) This is a game of bred animals.
-It is your pet, partner, friend.
+It is your pet, partner and friend.
 A majestic racehorse.
 2) You will take care of it and make it grow.
 3) You will want your racehorse to contact its racehorse and come to a friendly match.